Algemene Inlichtingen- en Veiligheidsdienst

 Commissie van Toezicht op de Inlichtingen- en Veiligheidsdiensten

-Retrospective oversight committe, also appointed by the Second Chamber
+Retrospective oversight committe, appointed by the Second Chamber

 of the States General.

 Committee for the Intelligence and Security Services, consisting of the leaders

 of all political parties represented in the Second Chamber of the States

 Until 2009, the Socialist Party (SP) was not (and did not want to be)